-The Kinetis Software Development Kit (SDK) is complimentary and includes full source code under a permissive open-source license for all hardware abstraction and peripheral driver software.
+The MCUXpresso SDK is complimentary and includes full source code under a permissive open-source license for all hardware abstraction and peripheral driver software.

 Click below to download a pre-configured SDK release for the FRDM-K64F

-You can also use the online MCUXpresso web tool to create a custom SDK package for the FRDM-K64F using the SDK builder.
+You can also use the online SDK Builder to create a custom SDK package for the FRDM-K64F using the SDK builder.

-NXP offers a complimentary toolchain called MCUXpresso (MCUX).
+NXP offers a complimentary toolchain called MCUXpresso IDE.

 Want to use a different toolchain?

-The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new KSDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.
+The MCUXpresso Config Tool is an integrated suite of configuration tools that guides users in creating new MCUXpresso SDK projects, and also provides pin and clock tools to generate initialization C code for custom board support.

 Many of the example applications output data over the MCU UART so you'll want to make sure that the driver for the board's virtual COM port is installed.
 Before you run the driver installer, you MUST have the board plugged in to your PC.